-- I. Ensure Oversight, Accountability, and Transparency - 1.
-Establish a Justice Project Oversight and Planning (JPOP) Committee within the IPRTF/LJC including a balanced membership ensuring fair representation of BIPOC communities, service providers, and people with lived experience, to monitor progress and recommend updates on this Implementation Plan. - 2.
-Establish a Justice Project Finance Advisory Board to oversee financial performance of the Public Health, Safety, and Justice Tax fund and associated programs. - Collect data to measure progress toward desired outcomes and develop a data dashboard for criminal legal system organizations to share data with one another and the public.
+- 1. Establish a Justice Project Oversight and Planning (JPOP) Committee within the IPRTF/LJC including a balanced membership ensuring fair representation of BIPOC communities, service providers, and people with lived experience, to monitor progress and recommend updates on this Implementation Plan. - 2.
+Establish Justice Project Finance Advisory Board to oversee financial performance of the Public Health, Safety, and Justice Tax fund and associated programs. - 3.
+Collect data to measure progress toward desired outcomes and develop a data dashboard for criminal legal system organizations to share data with one another and the public.